Loving Your Postpartum Body

 - Exercise: Besides being good for your health, exercise releases endorphins that make you happy.
 Get sweaty, join a gym, follow a DVD, use a pinterest workout plan, or just lace up your shoes and hit the pavement each day.

 - Drink water: Drink LOTS of water.
 You will have brighter, firmer skin (not to mention all the other water-consumption benefits)!

 - Look at your food choices: Eat whole, real foods and skip the processed crap that comes in a box.
 Make freezer meals so you know you have healthy dinners ready.
-Cut the dairy and gluten as they are inflammatory foods and could be a reason you aren't losing weight.
+Cut out dairy and gluten as they are inflammatory foods and could be a reason you aren't losing weight.

 - Set Goals: By actively working toward attainable goals, you will be able to see your body as transitional and not your new normal.